 To most people, avocado skins and pits go in the trash.
-But with a little creative inspiration, you can turn your avo pits into crafts.
-Whether making jewelry, chess pieces, or figurines, the possibilities for avocado pits are far from pitiful.
+But with a bit of creative inspiration, you can turn your avo pits into DIY crafts.
+Whether making jewelry, chess pieces, or even DIY body scrubs, the possibilities for avocado pit crafts are far from pitiful.

-Please be advised that carving an avocado pit can be dangerous and should only be performed under adult supervision.
+Before you begin, please note that carving an avocado pit can be dangerous and should only be performed by an adult or under adult supervision.

 Start by removing the skin from the pit.
 The pit should have a natural seam down the middle.
 If you want to work with this flat surface, you can split the stone in half to make two different carvings.
-This also works well if you plan to drill a hole through the pit to make a necklace or other jewelry.
-If you want a challenge, you can break the pit into quarters or even smaller pieces for making beads or tiny statues.
+This technique also works well if you plan to drill a hole through the pit to make a necklace or other jewelry.
+If you want a challenge, you can break the pit into quarters or even smaller pieces to make beads or small chess pieces.

 If you cut your avocado too soon, don’t worry.
-Watch this video to find out what to do with an unripe avocado after it’s been cut (you’ll still be able to eat it in a couple of days if you sprinkle a little lemon juice on it, put the halves back together, cover it in plastic wrap, and put it in the fridge).
+You’ll still be able to eat it in a couple of days if you sprinkle a little lemon juice on it, put the halves back together, cover it in plastic wrap, and let it chill in the fridge.

-When you have completed your carving, let the finished piece dry and harden for 24 hours or more, checking any small holes and re-drilling if they look like they might close up.
-You can finish the surface with avocado oil or another oil for a natural wood look, or paint it with lacquer or acrylic color for a bright and shiny finish.
+When you have completed your carving, let the finished piece dry and harden for 24 hours or more, checking any small holes and redrilling if they look like they might close.
+You can finish the surface with avocado oil or another oil for a natural wood look or paint it with lacquer or acrylic color for a bright and shiny finish.

-If carving seems too complex, try avocado-pit buttons instead.
+If carving seems too complex, try avocado pit buttons instead.
 Split the pit in half, then carefully cut each half into two or three slices.
 Using a sharp skewer or a small drill, put four holes in the shape of a small square in the center of each slice.
-Voilà — homemade avocado buttons!
+Voilà — homemade avocado pit buttons!